hivemq/hivemq-policy-cookbooks/data-validation/simple-generic-json-schema/README.md

         "functionId": "log",
         "arguments": {
           "level": "WARN",
-          "message": "The client $clientId does not send JSON payloads.
+          "message": "The client {{clientId}} does not send JSON payloads.
 The message will be dropped."
         }
       }
     ]